viamrobotics/docs/docs/tutorials/foam-dart-launcher.md

 You can find more information on configuring different motors in the [Motor Component](/components/motor) topic.
 {{% /alert %}}

-### Hardware and Software Requirements
+### Hardware and software requirements

-* [Raspberry Pi with microSD card](https://a.co/d/bxEdcAT)[^rpi], with viam-server installed per [our Raspberry Pi setup guide](https://docs.viam.com/getting-started/rpi-setup/).
+* [Raspberry Pi with microSD card](https://a.co/d/bxEdcAT)[^rpi], with viam-server installed per [our Raspberry Pi setup guide](/getting-started/rpi-setup/).
 * [A wheeled rover](https://www.amazon.com/Smart-Chassis-Motors-Encoder-Battery/dp/B01LXY7CM3/)[^wrvr]
 * [A foam dart launcher](https://www.amazon.com/Nerf-N-Strike-Elite-Jolt-Blaster/dp/B01HEQHXE8)[^ng]
 * [A USB camera (webcam)](https://www.amazon.com/gp/product/B0972KK7BC/)[^cam] (optional, to see where you are going and aiming)
 * [A solenoid](https://www.amazon.com/0530-Frame-Solenoid-Electromagnet-Stroke/dp/B07K35L4TH/)[^sol]
 * [A relay](https://www.amazon.com/HiLetgo-Channel-Isolation-Support-Trigger/dp/B00LW15D1M/)[^relay]
 * [A dual motor controller](https://www.amazon.com/Qunqi-Controller-Module-Stepper-Arduino/dp/B014KMHSW6/)[^dmc].
-If you use a different motor driver, refer to the manufacturer’s data sheet and our [motor component topic](https://docs.viam.com/components/motor) to learn how to configure the pins.
+If you use a different motor driver, refer to the manufacturer’s data sheet and our [motor component topic](/components/motor) to learn how to configure the pins.
 * Jumper wires (breadboard wires)

 [^rpi]: A Raspberry Pi 4 microSD card: <a href="https://a.co/d/bxEdcAT/">ht<span></span>tps://a.co/d/bxEdcAT/